Carlos-MVV/sql-data-warehouse/README.md

 #### Specifications

-- **Data Sources**: Import data from ERP and CRM source systems provided as CSV files.
+- **Data Sources**: Bulked insert data from ERP and CRM source systems provided as CSV files.
 - **Data Quality**: Clean data, and resolve any issues.
 - **Integration**: Combine both source systems for easier consumption.
 - **Scope**: Focus only on the latest dataset, without historization.